Skip to main content

 Picking a threshold

 Start low.
-If your codebase currently scores 55, don't set the threshold at 80.
-You'll just disable the check on day one.
-Set it at 50, fix the worst stuff, bump it to 60.
+If your codebase scores 55 today, do not set the threshold at 80.
+You will just disable the check on day one.
+Set it at 50.
+Fix the worst stuff.
+Bump to 60.
 Ratchet up over time.
+The threshold is a floor, not an aspiration.

-Rough guide: 70+ means no critical issues.
-80+ is a well-maintained codebase.
-90+ is very clean.
+Rough guide.
+70 and up means no critical issues.
+80 and up is a well-maintained codebase.
+90 and up is clean.

 Only scan changed files